In South Australia there are young people who cannot afford to buy sanitary hygiene products when they have their period.

 An accessible, non-stigmatising supply and distribution scheme for a range of free hygiene and sanitary products that will reach the South Australian young people who need them as they cannot afford to purchase these essential items must be devised as a priority.

-Yoppie is a UK-based natural sanitary products company.
-Check out Yoppie’s overview of the issue and coverage of what’s being done around the world in the Period Poverty education guide on Yoppie’s website
+UK-based natural sanitary products company Yoppie has put together an overview of the issue from their perspective and coverage of what’s being done around the world in their free Period Poverty education guide